Lavanya Bhardwaj

 Lavanya Bhardwaj (born 12 November 1984) is an Indian television actor and model.
 He is best known for his role as Sahadeva in the TV show Mahabharat.

 Personal life

-Bharadwaj met Dede Frescilla, an Indonesian lawyer, during the shoot of a show in Indonesia.
+Bhardwaj met Dede Frescilla, during the shoot of a show in Indonesia.
 They married on 5 February 2016.
 They have two daughters: Dakshita (born 14 October 2016) and Pratishta (born 25 May 2018).